Clinic Services & Fees

 Voice Banking Services

-The UL Lafayette Speech, Language and Hearing Center complies with the University of Louisiana at Lafayette Statement of Nondiscrimination and does not discriminate on the basis of race, color, national origin, age, religion, sex, sexual orientation,or disability.
+The UL Lafayette Speech, Language and Hearing Center complies with the University of Louisiana at Lafayette's Statement of Nondiscrimination and does not discriminate based on any category prohibited by applicable law including, but not limited to, age; citizenship; disability; ethnicity; gender; gender expression; gender identity, genetic information; national origin, including culture; language; dialect, and accent; race; religion; sex; sexual orientation; or veteran status.